 Sun shirts can be a very convenient way to get the kind of protection from ultraviolet (UV) radiation you'd get from applying sunscreen to your upper body.
 Sun protection clothing is given a UPF rating, which is similar to the SPF rating for sunscreen.
 But, UPF rating is only part of the story and choosing the right one for your needs depends on what kind of activity you expect to do.
-Sun shirts vary widely in amount of sun coverage, UPF level protection, breathability, and comfort.
+Sun shirts vary widely in the amount of sun coverage, UPF level protection, breathability, and comfort.
 Some shirts are designed with comfort in mind, like short sleeve crew neck or button-down shirts.
-These are light and breezy; a pleasure to wear on a hike or for everyday use.
+These are light and breezy — a pleasure to wear on a hike or for everyday use.
 Others, like hoody models, are designed for optimal sun protection, providing both long-sleeves and a hood for comprehensive upper body and neck protection.
-In this review, we'll rank the 10 best sun protection shirts, citing pros and cons of each, to help you the pick one that is just right for you.
+In this review, we'll rank the 10 best sun protection shirts, citing the pros and cons of each, to help you the pick one that is just right for you.

 The Best Sun Protection Shirts for Men

 This is a shirt you can hike in all day and wear out to dinner at night.
 It's a great travel shirt that can be dressed up or down depending on the occasion.
 The sleeves easily roll up (and a button holds them in place), and the back panel effectively vents, giving it good hot weather performance.
 Also, the material itself is light, soft and breathable.